SK-1000/CloudTrailExerciseServisBot/solution.md

 1. **Company Security Policy**:
    - Read the security policy in depth and identified the anomalies that required logging
+   - I researched anomalies that would be considered high versus medium priority.
    - Intrepretted from working on the policy the risk rating of an anomaly.